nohoa/Concurrent-HTTP-Server/README.md

 # Concurrent-HTTP-Server
-Thread-based concurrent HTTP Server that supports GET PUT POST AND File System requests
+Thread-based concurrent HTTP Server that supports GET PUT POST AND File System requests inspired from Codecrafters HTTP Network Server

 # NOTE ABOUT SERVICE

 * The default local port of this server is 4221
-*

 # Testing

 * Extract URL path for HTTP server :